Relatives, community speak out after teens found shot dead in Orange County

 Investigators announced even while they are waiting for the official medical report, they believe the victims are 14-year-old Lyric Woods and 18-year-old Devin Clark.

 Both teens vanished Friday night, according to officials.
-Woods was reported missing Saturday while Clark was reported missing just hours before he was found dead Sunday.
+Woods was reported missing Saturday while Clark, who lived in Alamance County, was reported missing just hours before he was found dead Sunday.

 A man who lives near the site where the bodies were found said he heard gunfire late Friday night or early Saturday morning.